 Watch this United States Air Force Band perform the entire march.

 Can you move around the room to the beat?

 Maybe you have drums or other rhythm instruments to use to respond to the beat?

 This isn't "sit still and listen" music - it's is MOVEMENT music!

 Draw What You Hear

-Give your children this Draw What You Hear Sheet.
+Give your children the Draw What You Hear Sheet from this listening packet.
 Have them listen to the music and draw whatever comes to their minds.

 Learn EVEN MORE: Join SQUILT LIVE!

 The Washington Post March is a lesson in our SQUILT LIVE! archives.